-Simpson says that lychees have 29 grams of sugar in one cup, which is more than a can of Red Bull, and two and a half grams of fiber.
+Simpson says that lychees have 29 grams of sugar in one cup, which is more than a can of Red Bull, but only two and a half grams of fiber.
 Fruits that provide less than two and a half grams of fiber per serving are considered low in fiber.

 According to nutritionist Jenny Champion, MS, RD, CDE, "Perhaps mangos are synonymous with tropical vacations (and splurging!) for a reason: one cup has almost 23 grams of sugar—the same as a bag of Sour Patch Kids."
 It's worth noting that not all sugar is created equal.
 "While the primary sugar in fruit is from fructose, these sweet-tasting plant foods also have another simple sugar, sucrose.
 Fructose does not immediately impact blood glucose levels, as it is first shunted to the liver, but sucrose can," notes Moscovitz.

-According to Simpson, one small fig has eight grams of sugar and only one gram of fiber—great on a charcuterie board, but maybe not so great for our blood glucose levels.
+According to Simpson, one small fig has eight grams of sugar and only one gram of fiber—which means they might be great on a charcuterie board, but maybe not so great for our blood glucose levels.
+Moderation.

 Fat content can also be an issue with fruits.
 Says Bella, "Not too many people think of coconut as a fruit, but it is a fruit of the coconut palm tree.
 Coconut flesh is very high in calories and fat.
 I would be cautious with the amount consumed, especially if you are watching your weight."
 Luckily, you don't often see people eating coconut as more than a garnish.